apache/metron/metron-platform/metron-parsing/README.md

 There are two reasons a message will be marked as invalid:
 * Fail [global validation](../../metron-common#validation-framework)
 * Fail the parser's validate function.
-Generally, that means to not have a `timestamp` field or an `original_string` field.
+Generally, that means not having a `timestamp` field or an `original_string` field.

 Those messages which are marked as invalid are sent to the error queue with an indication that they are invalid in the error message.
 The messages will contain "error_type":"parser_invalid".
 Note,